saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - `change` event: triggered on focus is changed (blur) from the input and the input has changed from previous.
 - `input` event: triggered when ever the input is changed. not triggered for shift, ctrl or arrow keys.

+## DOM Event propogation:

+- `Capturing phase`: Start at the root element viz.
+HTML
+- `Target phase`: Start and end at the target element.
+Here the even listener is generally attached.
+- `Bubbling phase`: Starts after the target phase.
+- By default events (addEventListener) can be handled in target and bubbling phase but we can change this behaviour.
+- Not all events have capturing and bubbling phase.

+## Event capturing/trickling

+- From parent to child.
+Order of calls is reserved.
+- Third argument (useCapture) to addEventListener decides whether to bubble or capture.
+By default it is false.
+- `StopPropogation`: Called on the event in the event handler.
+Used in child to prevent event bubbling and in parent to prevent event capturing.

 ## Event bubbling

+- It is the default.
 - The event propogates from child element to the parent element.
 - To prevent the above behaviour call `.stopPropogation()` on the event object in the child event handler callback.

 ## Event delegation

+- Instead of attaching event handler to child attach it to parent.
-- TO add event to non existent element, add listenet to their parents.
+- To add event to non existent element, add listenet to their parents.
 - This way a when a newly created child is clicked it triggers the parent's event handler.
+- It is based on event bubbling.
+Takes less memory due to lesser number of event listeners.
+- Also less code.
+But not all events are bubbled like focus or blur.
+Also it does not work when event propagation is disabled.
+- Behaviour pattern:
+  - Set attribute in a tag `data-uppercase`:
+  - event.target.dataset.uppercase != undefined.

+## DOM object hierarchy

+- eventTarget->Node
+- Node

+  - Element
+  - text
+  - Document

+- Element-> HtmlElement
+- HtmlElement

+  - Div
+  - span
+  - H1 etc.

+- querySelector also works on the elements, not just the document.
+- It works under the tree of the element.

 ## Async Javascript

 ### call stack

-- Mechanism JS interpreter uses to kepp track of its place in a script that calls multiple functions.
+- Mechanism JS interpreter uses to keep track of its place in a script that calls multiple functions.

 ### Web API and single thread